A. Paul's trouble in Asia.

 And in this confidence I intended to come to you before, that you might have a second benefit; to pass by way of you to Macedonia, to come again from Macedonia to you, and be helped by you on my way to Judea.
 Therefore, when I was planning this, did I do it lightly?
 Or the things I plan, do I plan according to the flesh, that with me there should be Yes, Yes, and No, No?

 a.
-I intended to come to you before: The Corinthian Christians accused Paul of being unreliable and untrustworthy because he said he would come at a certain time and did not, instead, he sent a letter.
+I intended to come to you before: The Corinthian Christians accused Paul of being unreliable and untrustworthy because he said he would come at a certain time and did not.
+He was unable to come as planned, so instead he sent a letter.

 iii.
-Paul made the first visit on the way to Macedonia, but it was painful for both him and the Corinthians (I would not come again to you in sorrow, 2 Corinthians 2:1).
-That visit was hard because it was full of confrontation.
+Paul made the first visit on the way to Macedonia, but it was painful for both him and the Corinthians because it was full of confrontation (I would not come again to you in sorrow, 2 Corinthians 2:1).

 iv.
 At some time after this visit, Paul (or perhaps his representative) was openly insulted in Corinth by someone from the "anti-Paul" party (2 Corinthians 2:5-10, 7:12).